WarBuggy/in254/design.md

 * Inmates are not required to serve a set amount of time; instead, they must earn and save a specified amount of credits to secure their "ticket home."
 * Credits are earned solely through work; in a mining penal colony, this comes from ore extraction and product processing.
 * High productivity is the only form of behavior recognized by the AI, which it rewards with credits.
+* Every cycle, each inmate is assigned a mining quota.
+Meet the quota, and you earn credits.
+Fall short, and inmates earn nothing.
+* No work means no progress toward release.
+* The system maintains order through incentive, not punishment.
+* Inmates who consistently refuse to work may remain imprisoned indefinitely.
 * Credits can be saved until the required amount for release is reached, or spent on comforts and stimulants; spending credits increases the total work required to earn the "ticket home."
 * The credit-based system allows the colony to maintain operational efficiency while providing prisoners with limited agency over their comfort and release timing.